 Applications are viewable on Planning Online.

-To help you with your submission, you can use this Notice of Submission form [42KB].
+To help you with your submission, use this Notice of Submission form [42KB].

 Please refer to the Department of State Development, Infrastructure and Planning for more information.